nimish15shah/DAG_Processor/README.md

 * Synopsys VCS simulator (proprietary): Used for SystemVerilog simulation.
 * Bash, version 4 (or zsh)
 * (Optional) Anaconda3: For Linux installation, see https://docs.anaconda.com/anaconda/install/linux/#installation
+* For the flow without Anaconda3, Pthon 3.7.7 should be used.
+Later vesions may also work, but this flow is tested with 3.7.7.

 ## With Anaconda
 ```